sudheerkodali/STACKS-DSA/README.md

 |  3  | [Using-stack-as-a-linked-list](#)

-# 3.1 using as a linked list
+# 3.1 using as a linked list as a Stack
 ![using stack as a linked list](./StackasLinkedList/image1.png)

 | 4   |  [Using-stack-as-an-array](#)